Easy Greek Salad

 • Small Red Onions: The onions should be cut into rings.

-• Kalamata Olives: These can be left whole.
+• Kalamata Olives: These can be left whole or halved, just make sure they are pitted.

 For the Dressing